 History

-Mark Stevens is a USC Viterbi School of Engineering alumnus and current USC Trustee.
+Mark Stevens is a USC Viterbi School of Engineering alumnus and USC Trustee.
 He is a top-ranked Silicon Valley venture capitalist and longtime university benefactor.
-Mark is currently the Managing Partner of S-Cubed Capital.
+Mr. Stevens is a Partner of S-Cubed Capital, is on the board of Nvidia, and is a part owner of the Golden State Warriors.